lipsy007/Student-Management-System/README.md

 Student Management system provide admin and student panal with an ability to easily control and monitor Student,Course,Instructor information.
-It has special featire like captcha, send email to users.
+It has special feature like send email to multiple users.

 ASP.net Core and Razor Page techniques are implemented in this project.